HaxeFoundation/nekovm.org/www/pages/specs/labels-and-gotos.md

 # Labels and Gotos

-It is sometimes useful to be able to jump directly at some code location.
+It is sometimes useful to be able to jump directly to some code location.
 Labels provide a way to *mark* a location in the code and the builtin `$goto` can jump to a label :

 ```neko
 $print("enter");